Cotton, Boozman Bill

 Cotton, Boozman Bill to Designate National Cold War Center in Blytheville

-Washington, D.C. — Senators Tom Cotton (R-Arkansas) and John Boozman (R-Arkansas) introduced a bill that would designate the museum at Eaker Air Force Base in Blytheville, AR as the National Cold War Center.
+Washington, D.C. — Senators Tom Cotton (R-Arkansas) and John Boozman (R-Arkansas) introduced a bill that would designate the center at Eaker Air Force Base in Blytheville, AR as the National Cold War Center.

 “The Blytheville Air Force Base exhibition is dedicated to sharing the stories and educating the public about the community’s role in our national security.
 I’m proud to honor the accomplishments of the men and women who served at Eaker Air Force